 - Course Level: Grants are available to pursue research.

-- Study Subject: The DAAD offers programmes throughout the world that are generally open to all subjects, even though there are some restrictions for certain disciplines such as medicine.
+- Study Subject: The DAAD offers scholarship programmes throughout the world that are generally open to all subjects, even though there are some restrictions for certain disciplines such as medicine.
 There are also subject-specific programmes.
-In the scholarship database, you can select The grants that are offered for your subject group.
+In the scholarship database, you can select the scholarships that are offered for your subject group.

 - Scholarship Award: Value